 This section of the Calendar is designed to give students participating in the Canadian Forces Officer Professional Military Education (OPME) an overview of the programme.
 Students are strongly encouraged to contact the OPME Programme Section if they have any questions pertaining to the programme.
-It should be noted that most of the university-level course component of this programme has been integrated into the BMASc programme (see above), and also into the other two undergraduate programmes (BA & BSc) offered through DCS.
+It should be noted that the university-level course components of this programme have been integrated into the 30 credit General BMASc, BA and BSc degrees as well as the BMASc Honours degree (see above).